Dog Kennel & Daycare Soundproofing

 When looking for ways to improve your doggy daycare family’s health, a soundproof dog kennel covers more ground than you may think.
 Too much noise exposure can cause us to feel more stressed and less focused and can even lead to hearing damage if the noise levels are particularly loud.

 Keeping ambient noise down by learning how to soundproof a dog kennel and implementing sound control measures will not only create a more stress-free environment for both dogs and employees, but that stress reduction can lower things like blood pressure and anxiety.
+Items like a soft crate, and soundproof crate covers, can reduce unwanted noise from barking.

 You’ll also make your establishment more attractive to potential clients.
 Too much noise can make it sound like a stressful room from the minute you walk in, and stress reduction is a big part of the reason we bring our dogs to the kennel in the first place.
 Reducing noise to manageable levels will make them feel better about leaving their best buds there for the day.
 Ready to dive in?
 Let’s look at how to soundproof a room for dog barking.